 Q. What do I have to do to get a cup of coffee in this lame-ass restaurant?
 A#1 – No worries, mate.
 A#2 – Blow me.
 After stuffing the car with our ever-expanding collection of baggage, we make our way through Canberra’s leafy boulevards to the National Gallery of Art.
 Ali marvels at my cavalier disregard of signage when I drive directly up onto the curb, instead of the obvious entrance ramp to the parking garage.
 “Dad!”

 Also astonishing are the watercolors of Albert Namatjira, an indigenous artist working during the first half of the 20th century.
 The mastery and luster of his painting is wholly within the Western tradition, yet somehow, the medium of watercolor perfectly captures the tension between the outback’s saturated palette and the light that transmutes it before your eyes.

 His is a tragic story.
 Born in 1902, Namatjira spent his youth living with his family in an Aboriginal mission near Alice Springs.
 As a young man, he showed startling promise as painter and in 1938, his first exhibition sold out.
 Fame and money followed, but as an Aboriginal, Namatjira could neither lease property nor buy a house, among countless other prohibitions.
 Public outrage led to his being granted full citizenship in 1957.
 It took another ten years for basic rights to be granted to all Aboriginal people.

 As a citizen, he could now buy alcohol.
-Aboriginal custom dictates that a person must share bounty with friends.
-In 1958, he was charged with supplying alcohol to other native people.
+Aboriginal custom dictates that a person must share bounty with other native people.
+In 1958, he was charged with supplying alcohol to his friends.
 The court did not believe his denial, sentencing him to two months in prison.
 Namatjira emerged a broken man and died in 1959.
 The National Gallery devotes a room solely to his extraordinary work.